awsdocs/aws-dms-user-guide/doc_source/CHAP_SchemaConversion.md

 | Europe \(Frankfurt\) | eu\-central\-1 |
 | Europe \(Stockholm\) | eu\-north\-1 |
 | Europe \(Ireland\) | eu\-west\-1 |

-## Supported source and target data providers<a name="schema-conversion-data-providers"></a>

-In DMS Schema Conversion, you create data providers to describe your source and target databases\.
-Each data provider stores information about the data store type and the location of your database\.

-Your source data provider can be a self\-managed engine running on\-premises or on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.

-DMS Schema Conversion supports the following data providers as sources for your migration projects:
-+ Microsoft SQL Server version 2008 R2 and higher
-+ Oracle version 10\.2 and later, 11g and up to 12\.2, 18c, and 19c

-You can use DMS Schema Conversion to convert schemas for your source data provider to the target engine\.
-That engine can run on an Amazon EC2 instance, an Amazon Relational Database Service \(Amazon RDS\) DB instance, or an Amazon Aurora DB instance\.

-DMS Schema Conversion supports the following data providers as targets for your migration projects:
-+ MySQL version 8\.x
-+ PostgreSQL version 14\.x

 ## Schema conversion features<a name="schema-conversion-features"></a>